How to Determine Budget Percentages

 This exercise will also reveal if you’re regularly overspending on a fixed expense.
 For instance, if you determine that your housing cost is closer to 50% of your budget than 30%, it might be time to consider getting a roommate or taking up a side hustle.

-You may want to start by determining your budget percentages with your spending as is, and then create an aspirational pie chart—that is, set your #goals.
+You may want to start by determining your budget percentages with your spending as is, and then create an aspirational pie chart to set your goals.

-Maybe you want to spend less on groceries and save more for travel or devote more of your income to repaying your student loans.
+Maybe you want to spend less on streaming services and save more for travel or devote more of your income to repaying your student loans.
 It’s all possible with percentages.

 Recommended: How to Make a Monthly Budget